gkrajewski/CDI-online/README.md

 * Changed: Order of types in menu depends now on order of types in translations (issue #124)
 * Changed: uniTranslations are optional files to use (issue #180)
 * Changed: preSettings are now uniTranslations (issue #184)
+* Added: New function for reading input files